pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 ## Source compatibility

 This is a purely additive proposal: it only concerns key paths that end with method references, which currently do not compile at all.
-In the case where a funciton and a property have the same same, any existing key path that compiles today will continue to refer to the property.
+In the case where a function and a property have the same same, any existing key path that compiles today will continue to refer to the property.

 ## Effect on ABI stability

-**TODO**: _I don't think this affects the ABI, since the generated types (`KeyPath<Base,(T)->U>`) are representible in Swift’s current type system even if the key path syntax doesn't support them.
+**TODO**: _I don't think this affects the ABI, since the generated types (`KeyPath<Base,(T)->U>`) are representable in Swift’s current type system even if the key path syntax doesn't support them.
 Are there ABI implications beyond that?
 I’m not even sure what ABI impacts look like. -PPC_